Bus Tours from Active Minds

 Compass Tour—Denver Northeast

 Get out your compasses!
 We’re going to find the interesting stories, hidden corners and rare gems that make northeast Denver great!
 Did you know that City Park used to close its gates nightly to keep lovers from strolling and that the zoo came into being because of a pet bear?
-These golden oldies will one day share the compass with the train to DIA.
-Toot toot!
+We'll explore the old as well as the new and see how things have changed through the years.
 Offered by Active Minds, there’s more to this corner of Denver than you know.

 Compass Tour—Denver Northwest

 Get out your compasses!
 We’re going to find the interesting stories, hidden corners and rare gems that make northwest Denver great!
-Once a haven for graffiti, learn how flour has become a new kind of king, as barons of lumber have been before, and how the debate about which church was holy once led to unholy strife!
+We will discover Larimer’s second city, an accidental lake, the heart of Little Italy, a pastor who twisted a viaduct, beginning of St Patrick’s Day Parade, and long gone amusement venues.
 Offered by Active Minds, there’s more to this corner of Denver than you know.

 Compass Tour—Denver Southeast